awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/developing-consumers-with-sdk.md

 # Developing Consumers Using the Kinesis Data Streams API with the AWS SDK for Java<a name="developing-consumers-with-sdk"></a>

 You can develop consumers using the Amazon Kinesis Data Streams API with the AWS SDK for Java\.
-If you are new to Kinesis Data Streams, start by becoming familiar with the concepts and terminology presented in [What Is Amazon Kinesis Data Streams?](introduction.md) and [Getting Started Using Amazon Kinesis Data Streams](getting-started.md)\.
+If you are new to Kinesis Data Streams, start by becoming familiar with the concepts and terminology presented in [What Is Amazon Kinesis Data Streams?](introduction.md) and [Getting Started with Amazon Kinesis Data Streams](getting-started.md)\.

 These examples discuss the [Kinesis Data Streams API](https://docs.aws.amazon.com/kinesis/latest/APIReference/) and use the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/) to get data from a stream\.
 However, for most use cases, you should prefer using the Kinesis Client Library \(KCL\) \.
 For more information, see [Developing Consumers Using the Kinesis Client Library 1\.x](developing-consumers-with-kcl.md)\.